Christedge/Uno-Synth-Pro-SysEx/README.md

 pip install mido python-rtmidi
 ```

+## Requesting presets

-The script can request one preset at a time, so you have to pass the preset number (1-256) to the script.
+The script can request one preset at a time, so you have to pass the desired preset number (1-256).
 The synth will answer by dumping the preset.
 Record this dump using the SysEx recording tool of your choice.

+## Convertign presets

+The script unoConvertPreset.py converts the requested file and converts it, so it can be sent back to the synth.

+WARNING 1: This is absolutely untested code, capable of creating output that may brick your synth.
+Use at your own risk.

+WARNING 2: The script only converts the preset's name and ptach data.
+It drops and other data (like sequencer data).

 # Remarks